gonzaurv/logD_descriptors_prediction/README.md

 ## Introduction

 The provided code allows users to reproduce and conduct multilinear regression analysis as described in "REFERENCE PAPER" .
-The analysis focuses on predicting the lipophilicity (LogP) of sulfonil compounds utilizing various features and descriptors.
+The analysis focuses on predicting the lipophilicity (logD) of sulfonil compounds utilizing various features and descriptors.

 ## Authors and Original Paper